RTÉ News: Former TV programmes

+Special news programmes

 The department also broadcasts numerous special programmes throughout the year.
-RTÉ has comprehensively covered every general & local election in Ireland since it was established.
+RTÉ has comprehensively covered every general and local election in Ireland since it was established.
 RTÉ has also covered some international elections such as elections for the Northern Ireland Assembly and Westminster as well as the US Presidential Election.
-Each year the Budget is covered with the budget delivery & analysis given on RTÉ One with RTÉ Two covering the live budget debate from Dáil Éireann.
-On occasion RTÉ may also provide rolling news coverage on an important developing news story such as on 9/11, the London Bombings of 2005 & events in Ireland such as the Dublin riots of 2006.
+Each year the Budget is covered with the budget delivery and analysis given on RTÉ One with RTÉ2 covering the live budget debate from Dáil Éireann.

+On occasion RTÉ may also provide rolling news coverage on an important developing news story such as on 9/11, the London Bombings of 2005, the COVID-19 pandemic and events in Ireland such as the Dublin riots of 2006 and the 2023 historic visit of US President Joe Biden to Ireland.
 Schedules are usually interrupted on RTÉ One to provide details of breaking stories.